 Covering almost 2 million acres, every inch of Dixie National Forest is pet friendly!
 And with 1,600 miles of hiking, horseback riding, and bike trails, and hundreds of miles of scenic byways, backways, and drives, you and your pet could spend a lifetime exploring here.

-The bustle of San Antonio is balanced with serene natural wonders on the South Central road trip.
 If you’re considering skipping the pet friendly paddle on the Buffalo National River … DON’T!
 We did it with Ty and Buster, and loved every minute.
-Though it was the boys’ first time in a canoe, they were as great, and it’s one of our favorite memories with them.
+Though it was our dogs’ first time in a canoe, they did great.
+And now it’s one of our favorite memories with them.

 New Mexico – White Sands National Park